Human-Oriented-ATP/proof-specimen/forward-from-target/README.md

 ### In any n-vertex graph where each vertex’s degree is at least n/2, there exists a Hamiltonian cycle.

 *High-level:*
+- When you solve it, you can forward-reason from the target and say “well, if there’s a Hamiltonian cycle, then there’s definitely a Hamiltonian path.”
-- As it turns out, the prevailing way to do it (i.e. the way Tim learned it in school, and the way it seems textbooks prove it), involves breaking it up into
+- As it turns out, the prevailing way to do it (i.e. the way Tim learned it in school, and the way it seems textbooks prove it), involves breaking it up into:
-	- 1) Proving there exists a Hamiltonian path.
+	- Proving there exists a Hamiltonian path (as mentioned before, achieved by forward reasoning).
-	- 2) Proving the first and last vertices of that path are neighbours.
-- That is, when someone solves it, they have to forward-reason from the target and say “well, if there’s a Hamiltonian cycle, then there’s definitely a Hamiltonian path.”
+	- Proving each end-vertex on the path has an edge that connects it with two particular vertices along the path.
+	- Proving the Hamiltonian path plus those two new edges can be used to construct a Hamiltonian cycle.

 *Details* TBD.